Optimal Investment and Fair Sharing Rules of the Incentives for Renewable Energy Communities: Optimal individual investment decision

+The choice of geometric Brownian motion to model electricity and gas prices, as well as household demand, is motivated by analytical tractability.
+While mean-reverting processes more accurately reflect empirical energy price and demand patterns—preventing variance from diverging to infinity in the long run—we mitigate this limitation by discounting future values and imposing Assumption \ref{Ass1}.
+As a result, variance growth is not an issue, and our findings remain valid.
+Moreover, unlike time-dynamic optimization problems, where mean-reverting processes significantly influence trading and operational decisions—particularly for the biogas producer—our framework focuses on decision-making at time zero.
+Since our analysis is centered on initial conditions, the distinction between mean-reverting and geometric Brownian motion processes is expected to have a limited impact on our main conclusions.

-The household can install new photovoltaic panels of capacity $y_h \leq \theta_h$, to reduce the total cost of power, by selling its production at the spot electricity price $X_v$.
-Then, the profit of the household is
+The household can invest in photovoltaic panels with capacity $y_h \leq \theta_h$ to reduce energy costs by selling surplus production at the electricity spot price $X_v$, where $\theta_h$ is typically constrained by the household's budget.
+The household’s profit functional is given by:

+where $\alpha$ represents the PV panel's equivalent power production factor\footnote{Typically, $\alpha$ is related to the "equivalent hours per year": if a PV plant operates at peak-level equivalent for $M$ hours annually, then $\alpha = \frac{M}{8760}$, with $M \in [1000,1500]$ depending on location.} and $c_h$ is the installation cost per MW.

-where $c_h$ is the installation cost of photovoltaic panels per MW.
-Notice that in the first integral the photovoltaic generation power $y_h$ is assumed constant.
-While constant photovoltaic generation is an evident simplification, it is not expected to modify the results of this analysis.
-Indeed, local weather conditions and solar lighting can be assumed as independent from the national price of electricity.
-Given that we consider the expectation of that integral, $y_h$ can safely be seen as the long run average rate of the photovoltaic generation, i.e. the (constant) average rate of a perpetual random generation process.
+While constant photovoltaic generation is an evident simplification, generalizing this assumption is not expected to modify the results of this analysis.
+Indeed, local weather conditions and solar lighting can be assumed to be independent of the national price of electricity.
+Given that we consider the expectation of that integral, $\alpha y_h$ can be safely seen as the constant long run average rate of the photovoltaic generation process.

+Note that both plant installations are assumed to operate at full capacity at all times, with $y_b$ representing the output of the G2P turbine and $\alpha y_h$ the output of the PV panels.
+Thus, in this framework, installed capacities coincide with generation rates.

-Now, we want to find the optimal installation level for both the biogas producer and the household in absence of incentives linked to being part of a REC.
-In order to be able to compute $J^0_b$ and $J^0_h$, we make the following assumption. \begin{assumption} The parameters
+We now determine the optimal installation levels for both the biogas producer and the household in the absence of REC incentives.
+To compute $J^0_b$ and $J^0_h$, we impose the following assumption.